QCAStudent-TessKing/1701QCA-Assessment1/replicationproject/replication.md

 The microbit guitar project presents some interesting concepts and explains well enough how to utilise some on board features like the light level sensor built into the microbit screen.
 I employed this demonstration as a way to add some versatility and variety to my own project.

 ### John Ferguson - Spike of Noise ###

-A touchable jumble of spikes that, on occassion, make noise.
+*A touchable jumble of spikes that, on occasion, make noise.*

 https://vimeo.com/298521980